ACLU of Pennsylvania Privacy Statement

 We have taken physical, electronic, and administrative measures to safeguard the information we collect.
 We work to ensure data accuracy and protect against unauthorized access to, and improper use of, information we collect online.

-We require our service providers to whom we transfer your information to agree to take reasonable security measures in the handling and storage of your data.
-For service providers with access to particularly sensitive information, we may also undergo a more intensive assessment of their platforms and security practices to verify their commitments to maintain the confidentiality and privacy of data in their possession.
-We may also hash data in order to improve privacy.
+We require our service providers to whom we transfer your personal information to agree to take reasonable security measures in the handling and storage of that information.
+For service providers to whom we transfer particularly sensitive personal information, we may also undergo a more intensive assessment of their platforms and security practices to verify their commitments to maintain the confidentiality and privacy of that information in their possession.
+We may also hash that information in order to improve privacy.
 This is true when sharing data to deliver targeted content on non-ACLU of Pennsylvania platforms.

 Consistent with these practices, we attempt to transmit emails to you using opportunistic Transport Layer Security (TLS).
 If your email provider does not accept our initial attempt to transmit using TLS, your message will be sent in plain text, which is not secure.

 If you wish to update personal information or change your communication preferences, you may contact us to update our records.